Common RV mistakes and how to avoid them

 Do sweat the small stuff

 That is, sweat the small stuff before you leave – so you don’t have to sweat about not having the small stuff while on your trip.
-How many times have you been stranded without a corkscrew, or only realised how important a flashlight is when you wake up in a pitch-dark campground, desperate for the bathroom?
+How many times have you been stranded without a corkscrew, or only realized how important a flashlight is when you wake up in a pitch-dark campground, desperate for the bathroom?
 Not to mention a pack of playing cards and a spare pillow...

 Grab a gazebo